tenbonks/gravBALL/README.md

 # gravBALL

 Howdy, here is a **gravBALL** a game which involves as good amount of reaction speed, mixed with timing.
-The goal is to get past the obstacles by manipulating gravity, simply HOLD DOWN LEFT or RIGHT MOUSE BUTTON, or SPACEBAR (click the canvas if it's not registering input via KEY)
+The goal is to get past the obstacles by manipulating gravity, simply HOLD DOWN LEFT or RIGHT MOUSE BUTTON, or SPACEBAR  (click the canvas if it's not registering input via KEY). also touch input can be used if on mobile device, but I didn't design this game to work on mobile, if you look at what I plan to implement in the future, located further down in the README, resizing the canvas to work on mobile is one on my todo list.

 **How far will you be able to get?**